ruziba3vich/protomodules/readme.md

-submodule for users service in e-commerce platform
+submodule for users service in e-commerce platform.